PaulKazalski/Covidgilance_final/README.md

 ## About these folders

 ### Covid-19
-This folder attempts to clone "COVID-19 Case Study - Analysis, Viz & Comparisons", the folders applies ploty, pandas, fbforecast libraries to analyze Covid-19 cases in the US.
+This folder contains a "COVID-19 Case Study - Analysis, Viz & Comparisons", the folders applies ploty, pandas, fbforecast libraries to analyze Covid-19 cases in the US.

 ### Clean_Data
 This folder stores all the data that has been cleaned and is acceptable for use in our machine learning programs